Faisal Al Sayegh

 Faisal Al Sayegh is a Lebanese Druze politician.
 He was born in 1961.
 In 1983 he obtained a bachelor's degree in Economics from the American University of Beirut.

 Al Sayegh left the Lebanese Democratic Party in 2004.
 He was elected to parliament from the Aley-Baabda constituency in the 2005 Lebanese general election, being a candidate on the Democratic Gathering list.
+In May 2022, he won the Parliamentary elections, and the opposition appeal was rejected in November 2022.
+In July 2022, he was elected member of the Supreme Council for prosecuting presidents and ministers.